fernhughes/fernhughes.github.io/index.md

-# Hi there!
+# Fern Hughes

-My website is currently under construction.
+*My website is currently under construction.*

-I am a final year PhD student under the supervision of Dr Philipp Thomas and Dr Alexis Barr at Imperial College London.
+Final year PhD biomathematics student under the supervision of Dr Philipp Thomas and Dr Alexis R. Barr at Imperial College London.

+I am seeking employment to start in September 2023 - please get in touch if you know of any opportunities.